bbauska/W3Cx-5of5/README.md

 With objects, properties correspond to characteristics of objects, to their DNA, while methods will correspond to the behavior of the objects.

-If you\'ve got a dog, we can call a method named "bark".
+If you&apos;ve got a dog, we can call a method named "bark".
 It will mean: hey Medor (the dog's name), please bark!

-If you\'ve got a person -an object person- with a method named describeYourself, it\'s like if you are talking to the person: person.describeYourself(), you are calling the method describeYourself on the object person, you are talking to the person and you expect a behavior.
+If you&apos;ve got a person -an object person- with a method named describeYourself, it&apos;s like if you are talking to the person: person.describeYourself(), you are calling the method describeYourself on the object person, you are talking to the person and you expect a behavior.